Saro0800/Robotic-manipulators-reachability-space-modeling/README.md

 2. A ***PointCloud2*** message is published by the *reachability_pointcloud_publisher* node on a topic named ***/vis_ellipsoid_center***.
 It is used to show the center of the ellipsoid.

 ### Example
-As an example, the ellipsoid (in green) enclosing the reachability space of the LoCoBot WX250s from Trossen Robotics (whose URDF can be found in the *generate_pointcloud/models* folder) is visualized in Rviz along with the point cloud (in red).
+As an example, here it is visualized the ellipsoid (in green) enclosing the reachability space of the LoCoBot WX250s from Trossen Robotics (whose URDF can be found in the *generate_pointcloud/models* folder), along with the point cloud (in red).

 <div align="center">
     <img src="images/locobot_ellipsoid.png" width="800">